stevendwood/html5-dropzone/README.md

 document.getElementById("draggable").addEventListener("dragstart", function(e) {
   e.dataTransfer.setData("text/x-my-type", "Some text");
   e.dataTransfer.setData("text/html", "some <b>HTML</b> content");
+  e.dataTransfer.effectAllowed = "copyMove";
 });
 ```
-however, the above sample will not work cross browser without this library.
+The above sample will not work cross browser without this library but it will once you use it so you don't have to use draggable for the above if you don't want to.
+One other thing is that the value you provide for a type can be a string value or a function that produces a string.  if it's a function, it gets called when the drag starts.

 #### Customising the drag image